Treehouse of Horror

-Treehouse of Horror is an annual series of special Halloween-themed episodes of the animated sitcom The Simpsons, with 33 anthology episodes between 1990 and 2022.
+Treehouse of Horror is a series of annual Halloween-themed anthology episodes of the American animated sitcom and spin-off of The Simpsons.
 Also known as The Simpsons Halloween Specials, each episode typically consists of three separate, self-contained segments.
 Each segment involves the Simpson family in some comical horror, science fiction, or supernatural setting; plot elements operate beyond the show's normal continuity, with segments exaggeratedly more morbid and violent than a typical Simpsons episode.
+With 36 episodes as of 2025, each Treehouse of Horror episode is numbered in Roman numerals, one less than the respective season it is in, because the show's first season never had one.

-The eponymous first installment "Treehouse of Horror" aired October 25, 1990, during the second season, broadly inspired by EC Comics horror tales.
-In addition to parodies of horror, science fiction, and fantasy films, episodes include the recurring alien characters Kang and Kodos, unique opening sequences, and "scary" pseudonyms in the credits.
-Treehouse of Horror episodes have earned high ratings and broad popularity, spawning a steady stream of merchandise.
+The eponymous first installment "Treehouse of Horror" aired on October 25, 1990, during the second season, broadly inspired by EC Comics horror tales.
+In addition to parodies of horror, science fiction, and fantasy films, episodes include the recurring alien characters Kang and Kodos, unique opening sequences, and 'scary' pseudonyms in the credits.
+Treehouse of Horror episodes have earned high ratings and broad popularity, spawning a steady stream of merchandise, including a comic book series that ran from 1995 to 2017.